CELEBRATE GEORGE WASHINGTON’S 290 TH BIRTHDAY WITH A HIKE AND SOME CHERRY PIE

-Guided tours will bring hikers through the woods to learn about Washington’s 1753 mission and to see reenactors portraying Washington and his guide Christopher Gist, as well as the Native American the two encountered.
-The three will reenact the gunshot that could have ended Washington's life when he was just 21.
+Echoing through trees that morning will be the reenactment of the gunshot that could have ended Washington's life when he was just 21.
 The annual commemoration is sponsored by Washington’s Trail 1753, the Butler Chapter of the North Country Trail Association, Historic Harmony, Butler County Tourism and Convention Bureau, North Country Brewing, and Jennings Environmental Education Center.

 To learn about the history surrounding Washington’s 1753 mission, hikers can sign up for a half-hour “history hike” that includes the reenactment of the attempt on Washington’s life that happened on Dec.
 27, 1753 near today’s Evans City.
-Washington and Gist had spent the night before camped in the snow somewhere close to where Jennings is now located.
-There are six history hikes on the 22nd, starting at 9:30 a.m.
+Washington and Gist had spent the night of Dec.
+26 camped in the snow somewhere close by the Jennings site.
+There are six history hikes, the first one at 9:30 a.m.